alyshafujitani/alyshafujitani.github.io/projects/project-4.md

 The tasks I was assigned was to create the search page and create the favorites page.
 The search page became harder than we thought and I had to pass on the favorites page to a different group member.
 In the search page it showed all the locations created for cram connect and users could search for whatever location they wanted to know about.
 Another task I was assigned to was updating the project page with screenshots of our milestones, overview of our project, and how to run our application.
 After each milestone was completed I would upload screenshots of our progress and an explanation of what we accomplished.
 Also, on our project page was a user guide to let users know how to use our site.

-You can learn more at the Cram Connect Project Page.
+You can learn more at the [Cram Connect Project Page](https://cram-connect.github.io/)..